tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Champion Feat

 When you successfully counter a spell cast by a nearby enemy, you can pop free from all enemies and charge the caster (engage and make a basic melee attack) as a free action.

-#### Epic Feat

-If you have a positive icon relationship with the Archmage or a draconic icon, the save is an easy save (6+).

 ### One with the Blade (5th Level+)